dennisppaul/an-economic-perspective-on-interaction-design/an_economic_perspective_on_interaction_design.md

 ## in education

-* teaching at public and private institutions ( e.g workshop leader, lecturer, professor )
+* teaching at public or private institutions ( e.g workshop leader, lecturer, professor )
 * workshops at public and private institutions
 * further education ( weiterbildung ) for designers and non-designers
 * paid lectures